-- Clean your gutters: One of the best ways to keep your foundation safe is to keep your gutters clean and clear.
-Of course after a summer of rain and storms and now with falling leaves, gutters can become clogged pretty quickly.
-This forces rain to spill over the edges, landing and pooling against your foundation.
-This excess moisture causes our clay-laden soil to expand and create pressure against the walls of your slab.
+- Clean your gutters.
+One of the best ways to keep your foundation safe is to keep your gutters clean and clear.
+Of course, after a summer of rain, storms, and falling leaves, gutters can quickly clog.
+This forces rain to spill over the edges, landing, and pooling against your foundation.
+This excess moisture causes the area’s clay-laden soil to expand and create pressure against the walls of your slab.
 With enough movement and pressure, your foundation could eventually crack.

-- Look for cracks: Cracks in masonry, stucco and concrete can all point to signs of foundation movement.
-Small hairline cracks very well may be normal wear.
-However, large cracks that are different planes, or stair-stepping cracks in bricks can be a red flag.
+- Look for cracks.
+Cracks in masonry, stucco, and concrete can all point to signs of foundation movement.
+Of course, small hairline cracks very well may be normal wear.
+However, large cracks that are different planes or stair-stepping cracks in bricks can be a red flag.

-These are only a few things to take notice of and action on now that the weather has changed.
-If you think you may have a foundation problem it is important to get a trusted, foundation repair expert to assess your home as soon as possible.
-For over 30 years WCK Foundation Repair has been helping home and business owners.
-WCK offers the only proven method of repair for south Louisiana’s unique soil, and they stand behind their work with a fully transferrable lifetime warranty.
-Check out the 7 signs of foundation damage for more information.
+These are only a few things to take notice of and act on now that the weather has changed.
+If you think you may have a foundation problem, it is important to get a trusted foundation repair expert to assess your home as soon as possible.